151st Rifle Division

-The 151st Rifle Division was originally formed as an infantry division of the Red Army on September 9, 1939, in the Kharkov Military District, based on the shtat (table of organization and equipment) of later that month.
-At the outbreak of the war it was still in this District, attempting to build up to wartime strength as part of the 67th Rifle Corps.
+The 151st Rifle Division was originally formed as an infantry division of the Red Army on September 9, 1939, in the Kharkov Military District, based on the shtat (table of organization and equipment) of September 1939.
+At the outbreak of the war, it was still in this district, attempting to build up to wartime strength as part of the 67th Rifle Corps.
 It was immediately ordered to move west and concentrate with its Corps in the Gomel region and by July 2 it was assigned to 21st Army in Western Front, although it was briefly detached to 13th Army.
-On July 23 it joined Central Front with the 21st, after which it became encircled near Gomel and forced to break out at a heavy cost in casualties and equipment.
-The remnants were moved east to join Bryansk Front but by mid-September it was clear that local resources were not available to rebuild it, and the division was disbanded to provide replacements for other units in the Front.
+On July 23 it joined Central Front with the 21st Army, after which it became encircled near Gomel and forced to break out at a heavy cost in casualties and equipment.
+The remnants were moved east to join Bryansk Front, but by mid-September it was clear that local resources were not available to rebuild it, and the division was disbanded to provide replacements for other units in the Front.